hideyukiinada/transfer-learning/readme.md

 <img src="assets/images/conventional_net.png" width="400px" align="middle">

-Your input front propagations layer by layer all the way to the output layer.
+Input to the network propagates layer by layer all the way to the output layer.
-Once the loss is calculated, gradient of loss is probagated all the way back to the first layer after the input recalculating weights for each layer.
+Once loss is calculated, gradient of the loss is probagated all the way back to the first layer after the input.
+In the back propagation process, weights for each layer is recalculate.

-This is done in a loop, and iterations continue until the loss becomes reasonably small.
+This training process is done in a loop, and iterations continue until the loss becomes reasonably small.
 Since there are a lot of calculations involved, the process can take days or even longer.

-In transfer learning, instead of training the network scratch, you reuse the network that was already trained, which is most likely by someone else.
+In transfer learning, instead of training the model from scratch, you reuse the model that was already trained.
+Most likely, you will be using the model, which has been trained by someone else with adequite hardware resources.

 In the below diagram, red dotted line shows the part that can be reused.

 <img src="assets/images/transfer.png" width="420px" align="middle">

 This works based on the assumption that a deep neural network is trained to extract features in various layers.
-If you go all the way up to the layer one before the output layer, which is called bottleneck layer, feature extraction is already done and that last layer's responsibility is to map extracted features in the bottleneck layer to a set of classes for your images.
+If you go all the way up to the layer one before the output layer, which is called the bottleneck layer by the TensorFlow team, feature extraction is already done and that last layer's responsibility is to map extracted features in the bottleneck layer to a set of classes for your images on the output layer.

 So what exactly does train the last output layer mean?
-If the bottleneck layer is a a plain-vanilla neural network layer (aka dense layer or a fully connected layer), then there is a matrix and a set of weights to be added as bias.
+If the bottleneck layer is a plain-vanilla neural network layer (aka dense layer or a fully connected layer), then there is a matrix and a set of weights to be added as biases.
 So you will be training these two unless you decide to add something extra.
 In the diagram above, a green box with "Mat" indicates this matrix.
-Bias is not shown in the diagram.
+Biases are not shown in the diagram.

 So in summary what you need is:
 1. A model with pretrained weights
-1. A new layer with a matrix and bias to classify your images
+1. A new layer with a matrix and biases to classify your images

-For the first one, the good news is that TensorFlow team has made various pretrained models available for this on their website called TensorFlow Hub.
+For the first one, the good news is that the TensorFlow team has made various pretrained models available for this on their website called TensorFlow Hub.

-For the second one, they also made the script called "retrain.py" available to automate the creation and training of this new layer.
-This script also automatically downloads the pretrained weight to your computer, so pretty much what you need to do is just the two steps:
+For the second one, they also made a script called "retrain.py" available to automate the creation and training of this new layer.
+This script also automatically downloads the pretrained weights to your computer, so pretty much what you need to do is just the following two steps:

-1) Set up the dataset on your file system
+1) Set up a dataset with images on your file system
 2) Run retrain.py

-The whole training process can be done in 1 hour!
+The whole training process can be done in 1 hour depending on how large your dataset is!

-# 2. Detailed Steps
+# 2. Steps to train the model
 In this section, I will go over details of the two high-level steps.

 ## 2.1.
 Set up the dataset on your file system
-retrain.py expects that image data is stored in a two-level directory structure:
+retrain.py expects that image data is stored in a multi-level directory structure.
+Here is the two-level directory structure that I recommand:

 ```
 top image directory